brownieboy/react-bootstrap-slider/README.md

         npm run start
         npm run testDev

-Note: the latter command will need to be run in a separate terminal window/tab, because the first terminal will be tied up with running webpack-dev-server.
+Note: the last of those three commands will need to be run in a separate terminal window/tab, because the first terminal will be tied up with running webpack-dev-server.

 ### Running Tests Against Built Version
 To run tests against the built version, you obviously need to build that version first!
 You then need a server running on port 8082, before finally running the tests in a new terminal window/tab.
-The commands to do all of this would be:
+I've included [http-server](https://www.npmjs.com/package/http-server) as a development dependency for this purpose, and you can run this via `npm run localServer`.
+Putting that all together, the commands to do run the build version tests are:

          npm run updateSelenium
          npm run buildDemo
          npm run localServer
-The localServer command will tie up your current terminal window, so start up a new one and enter:

          npm run testBuild

+Once again, the last command listed here will need to be executed in new console tab/window because the first one will be tied up running the local server.

 ### Test Results & Reports
 Test results will be displayed in whichever terminal to your the `npm run testBuild` or `npm run testDev` commands.

 The tests will also generate HTML reports in the /reports folder, courtesy of the [protractor-jasmine2-screenshot-reporter](https://www.npmjs.com/package/protractor-jasmine2-screenshot-reporter) package.
 Open the /reports/index.html file in a browser to see them.
 Note how each test result in this report is a URL.
-If you click on the URL, it will take you to a screenshot of how the browser looked when that particular test ran, which is pretty neat, IMHO!
+If you click on the URL, it will take you to a screen shot of how the browser looked when that particular test ran, which is pretty neat, IMHO!